|

 Sierra Washington, M.P.H.

-Sierra is a Research Coordinator II at Moffitt’s Cancer Center’s Tobacco Research and Intervention Program.
+Sierra is a Research Coordinator III at Moffitt’s Cancer Center’s Tobacco Research and Intervention Program.
 She graduated from Florida State University with a Bachelor’s of Science in Social Work and the University of South Florida with a Master’s in Public Health.
 Her research interest includes behavioral and communication interventions for equitable health outcomes.

 Sarah Jones, B.A.